 XX-YY City A to City B

 Segment size is adjusted to cycling distances, looking for a balance between avoid too long tracks and changing constantly track when user is on route.
-If you don’t know how to use track here we show you how.

 We hope that this net will be useful for all kind of cyclist, from commuter to Sunday cyclist and from sport pro’s that want to train in a safe way to cyclotourists.